EGmux/Sarcophagus_certora_formal-verification/README.md

 - We had to call `balanceOf` provided in OpenZeppelin's library, but this function is already an override.
   **Solution**: Create a contract that inherits the `ERC20` superclass and implement a function that internally calls the `balanceOf` function provided by the OpenZeppelin implementation.

-- Although the tool is capable of generating a valid key pair (public key, private key, address), we opted to use hardcoded values for performance reasons.
+- Although the tool is capable of generating a valid triple (public key, private key, address), we opted to use hardcoded values for performance reasons.

 ## 🐋 How to run the spec file